 What does the law in Texas have to say about post nuptial agreements?

-You have to disclose all known assets and liabilities to your spouse before the agreement can be determined to be enforceable.
+Before the agreement can be deemed enforceable, you must disclose all known assets and liabilities to your spouse.
 Do you know your spouse’s financial situation- both during your divorce and before?
 If not, then you may have grounds to argue that the agreement is not enforceable.
-You can waive your right to be told a full accounting of your spouse’s liabilities and assets and in order to bypass any attack on the enforceability of the agreement this is often times a smart thing to do.
+You can choose to waive your right to receive a complete accounting of your spouse’s assets and liabilities to prevent potential challenges to the agreement’s enforceability.
+This is often a prudent decision.

-The other thing that you and your spouse need to keep in mind is that the agreement cannot be so one sided as to be unconscionable.
-If you are placed into a significantly weaker position compared to your spouse when you signed this agreement, then there are decent odds that it could be unenforceable.
+Both you and your spouse must remember that the agreement cannot be so one-sided as to be unconscionable.
+If the agreement placed you in a significantly weaker position compared to your spouse when you signed it, there is a decent chance it could be unenforceable.
 As long as the agreement is not so over top favorable to you or your spouse and does not break any state laws you should be good to go as far as enforceability.

 What else should go into your postnuptial agreement

-Now that we have covered the basics of what must be in (and out) of your postnuptial agreement for it to be considered an enforceable contract, we can get into what additional language you may want to include to protect yourself and your spouse.
+Now that we’ve covered the fundamental requirements for considering your postnuptial agreement an enforceable contract, let’s explore additional language for safeguarding both you and your spouse.
 The bottom line is that you and your spouse do not want to go through all the effort of negotiating and signing the postnuptial agreement only to find out that there are going to be legal problems between the two of you down the road.

 One of the reasons why it is a good idea for you to have your own attorney and for your spouse to have their own attorney during the process of negotiating and drafting a postnuptial agreement is that the attorneys will be able to draft a unique document for you and your spouse to sign.
 What you want to avoid is a fill-in-the-blank type document that you can pull from the internet for free.
 If there is a disagreement over language in the future and you take your generic postnuptial agreement to court it may not be enforceable.